tnathu-ai/Classify-House-Price-Ranges-Hanoi/README.md

 - Remember to **log in**.

-- Scroll down to the bottom of the page, and click on the link **'train.csv'**, and then click the 'download' blue button towards the right of the screen, to download the dataset.

-- The download the file called **'test.csv'** and save it in the directory with the notebooks.
+- The download the file called **'VN_housing_dataset.csv'** and save it in the directory with the notebooks.